A woman has been fined £220 after she dropped a cigarette out of her car window.

 If the notice had been paid within 10 days it would have been reduced to £50.
 However, Hamilton failed to pay the charge despite several letters from the Council.

-Hamilton was charged with failing to comply with the Fixed Penalty Notice.
+Hamilton was charged with littering.
 She did not attend the hearing and the case was proven in her absence.

 She was fined £220, ordered to pay costs of £165 and a victim surcharge of £30, totalling £415.